racheltsuchiyama/PyBer_Analysis/README.md

 ### Total Fares

 As shown in the table below, the urban cities had the highest total fares.
 However, the urban cities had the highest driver and rides count, so this conclusion was expected.
-It was more illuminating to insepct the box and whisker plot:
+It was more illuminating to inspect the box and whisker plot:

 ![Fig3](https://user-images.githubusercontent.com/83552696/120424490-5148e180-c321-11eb-9f81-edbecd9aa703.png)